You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Spiral CT Angiography:

 Imaging of the renal artery with a spiral CT scan is an alternative to invasive angiography.
-Disadvantages: side effects of the contrast media, and stenoses in smaller arteries cannot be identified.
+Disadvantages: side effects of the contrast medium, and stenoses in smaller arteries cannot be identified.

 MRI Angiography: